How to Report Rental Income on a US Tax Return

 #2.
 C Corporations

-The tax return that the “C” Corporations are required to file with the IRS is called the form 1120.
-However, to report the “Real Estate Rental Income” as a “C” corporation, you may need to enter all your rental income on line number 6 of the form 1120.
+The IRS requires “C” Corporations to file a tax return called Form 1120.
+However, to report the “Real Estate Rental Income” as a “C” corporation, you may need to enter all your rental income on line number 6 of form 1120.

-The relevant expenses can be entered in the lines from 12 to 26.
+Enter the relevant expenses from lines 12 to 26.

 #3.
 Partnerships

-Partnerships file form 1065 as their business tax returns and to report their business income and expenses to the IRS.
-However, to report their income (loss) from rental real estate activities, just like the S Corporations, they are required to file form 8825.
+Partnerships file Form 1065 as their business tax returns and to report their business income and expenses to the IRS.
+However, just like the S Corporations, partnership firms also report their income/(loss) from rental real estate activities in Form 8825.

 When it comes to Self Employed or Sole Proprietorships, deciding which form to use to report income from rental real estate activities is a bit complicated.